aicers/github-dashboard/README.md

   Router streaming response API, and the browser relies on native `EventSource` with automatic reconnection.
 Expect a single SSE connection per browser tab (~50 concurrent clients are well within the Node runtime budget).

-Administrators are identified through `DASHBOARD_ADMIN_IDS`, a comma-separated list of GitHub logins or node IDs.
-Admin users can modify organization-wide settings (org name, sync cadence, excluded repositories/members), while all authenticated users can adjust their personal timezone and week-start preferences.

 ### Optional GitHub to-do project integration